MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 2 - Create a web app in Azure

 To host your application in Azure, you need to create Azure App Service web app.
-You can create a web app using the [Azure portal](https://portal.azure.com/), VS Code using the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), or the Azure CLI.

 ### [Azure portal](#tab/azure-portal)